 I really like the look and what it does to the colors, but it is fairly subtle – in a good way.
 You’ll also see it more in some situations vs others but it does help every photo pop.

-For example, this is a straight out of camera JPG using Provia.
-It’s pretty much perfect and good to go when using film simulators with color chrome setting.
+For example, this is a straight-out-of-camera JPG using Provia.
+It’s pretty much perfect and good to go when using film simulators with a color chrome setting.

 D Range Priority

-The D Range Priority does this a little different in that it adjusts the Shadows and Highlights of the image along with the ISO to give you more of a flat or protected JPG file to work with.
-It’s actually really cool because if you’re shooting a sunset, you can turn D Range Priority on, and it will pull down your highlights and keep your skies from over exposing while trying to recover your shadows.
+The D Range Priority does this a little differently in that it adjusts the Shadows and Highlights of the image along with the ISO to give you more of a flat or protected JPG file to work with.
+It’s actually really cool because if you’re shooting a sunset, you can turn D Range Priority on, and it will pull down your highlights and keep your skies from overexposing while trying to recover your shadows.

 Using D Range Priority For Landscape Photography